Yordan Alvarez Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.92 team ERA ranks ninth across all MLB pitching staffs.
+- The Yankees have the 10th-ranked team ERA among all MLB pitching staffs (3.91).

-- Yankees pitchers combine to rank 20th in baseball in home runs given up (132 total, 1.2 per game).
+- Yankees pitchers combine to rank 19th in baseball in home runs allowed (133 total, 1.2 per game).

-- In his last time out on Saturday against the Baltimore Orioles, the righty tossed five innings, giving up three earned runs while surrendering five hits.
+- The righty's last time out was on Sunday against the Baltimore Orioles, when he went 3 1/3 innings, surrendering nine earned runs while allowing 10 hits.

-- The 27-year-old has a 4.39 ERA and 8.5 strikeouts per nine innings across 22 games this season, while allowing a batting average of .265 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.